jinlx/jinlx.github.io/_pages/Paper_compilation.md

 PM
 - Prescribed burn: Prescribed burns as a tool to mitigate future wildfire smoke exposure: Lessons for states and rural environmental justice communities

+Radicals
+- OH, HO2, and RO2 radical chemistry in a rural forest environment: Measurements, model comparisons, and evidence of a missing radical sink